doptime/redisdb/readme.md

 ## RedisDB Documentation

+RedisDB is a Redis based database package in Golang.
+The basic idea beyond is to making code lean.
-RedisDB is a package designed to simplify and enhance the interaction with Redis in Go applications.
-It provides a high-level, type-safe abstraction for various Redis data structures, including hashes, lists, strings, sets, and sorted sets.
+It provides a high-level concise abstraction for various Redis data structures, hashes, lists, strings...
 By leveraging generics and the msgpack library, RedisDB ensures efficient serialization and deserialization of data, reducing the likelihood of errors and making your code more maintainable.

 ### Key Features